 The main purpose of the storm sewer system is to drain surface water and prevent flooding.
-Water from rainfall, snowmelt or excessive lawn watering enters a storm sewer system.
 The storm sewer system collects surface water into underground pipes and conveys it to a surface watercourse, lake, ravine or the river via 225 outfalls located throughout the city.

 Storm sewer specifications

-Operating as holding pools for stormwater, these lakes serve to:
+Operating as holding pools for stormwater, these facilities serve to:

 Dry ponds also act as catch basins for excess stormwater during heavy rainfalls, but are otherwise empty.